mavryk-network/taquito/README.md

 ## What is Taquito?

-Taquito is a fast and lightweight [TypeScript](https://www.typescriptlang.org/) library to accelerate DApp development on the [Tezos](https://tezos.com/developers) blockchain.
-With it, you can easily interact with Smart Contracts deployed to Tezos.
+Taquito is a fast and lightweight [TypeScript](https://www.typescriptlang.org/) library to accelerate DApp development on the [Mavryk](https://tezos.com/developers) blockchain.
+With it, you can easily interact with Smart Contracts deployed to Mavryk.
 It is distributed as a suite of individual `npm` packages, to reduce bloat and improve application startup times.

 ## What is Included in Taquito?